AncientSouls/AncientSouls.github.io/CONTRIBUTION.md

-npm run test # run tests only for current package npm run tslint # run tslint only for current package npm run dev-test # clone dev env into ./.dev directory, and dev-init it but relink current package for use it for other packages (dev env clone all packages last dev branch versions for test) npm run dev-link # use npm link for needed to this package ancient-* dependencies
+npm run test # run tests only for current package npm run tslint # run tslint only for current package npm run dev-test # clone dev env into ./.dev directory, and dev-init it but relink current package for use it for other packages (dev env clone all packages last dev branch versions for test)
 ```